-- Transformations and adaptations (ANT 1)
+- Transformations and Adaptations (ANT 1)

-- Multispecies worlds (ANT 2)
+- Multispecies Worlds (ANT 2)

-- Innovating approaches and methodologies (ANT 3)
+- Innovating Approaches and Methodologies (ANT 3)

-- and Envisioning sustainability (ANT 4).
+- Envisioning Sustainability (ANT 4)

-Together, these themes address the critical topics of: multiple pressures creating biodiversity loss; the responses of species, communities and ecosystems to ecological challenges; creative development and use of research methods for examining human-environmental systems; and, speaking with and listening to the public to use scientific knowledge to enhance sustainable and ethical practices.
+Together, these themes address the critical topics of multiple pressures creating biodiversity loss; the responses of species, communities and ecosystems to ecological challenges; creative development and use of research methods for examining human-environmental systems; and speaking with and listening to the public to use scientific knowledge to enhance sustainable and ethical practices.

-- VisitAnts Come-and-GOulu Grants (for ANTS members)
+- VisitANTS Come-and-GOulu Grants

-VisitAnts Come-and-GOulu Grants
+VisitANTS Come-and-GOulu Grants

 Biodiverse Anthropocenes is interested in hosting researchers with research projects about the environment and society.
 We can offer a dynamic, transdisciplinary environment and the ability to work closely with any number of our affiliated scholars, who comprise a range of disciplines, fields and focuses.